What Is A Panic Attack? Panic Attacks & Panic Disorder

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Having a panic attack (sometimes called an anxiety attack) can happen to anyone and may be a frightening experience.
 Some may even fear having them and develop a mental health condition known as panic disorder.
-While panic attacks can disrupt and negatively impact a person’s quality of life, they are generally considered to be treatable.
-Read on to learn more about what a panic attack feels like, when the experience qualifies as panic disorder, and what treatment options are available.
+While panic attacks may cause intense feelings of fear and can disrupt and negatively impact a person’s quality of life, they may be a natural response to perceived danger and are generally considered to be treatable.
+Read on to learn more about what a panic attack feels like, when the experience qualifies as panic disorder, and what treatment options are available when panic attacks happen.

 What is a panic attack?